DRIVERS LICENCES FOR FOREIGN RESIDENTS:

 * All the above refers to driving a vehicle under 3.5 tons (Categories A + B).
 For heavy vehicles (Categories C + D + E) your license will be valid in Israel only if less than three months have passed since the last entry (as opposed to 12 months as specified above).

-* There is no change in policy regarding foreign nationals who stay in Israel for more than one consecutive year.
+* There is a change in policy regarding foreign nationals who stay in Israel for more than one consecutive year.
 They will still need to obtain an Israeli driver's license from the day that one year has passed since their last entry.

 If you have any questions, please contact the GPO's Ron Paz